NoneShen/Poly-document/add_chain/steps.md

 - Initialization includes smart contract deployment and new chain registration.
 - Register core interface to poly relayer.
-- Sync genesis header involves sync side chain initial header to poly relay chain and sync poly genesis header to the ccm contract deployed on the side chain.
+- Sync genesis header involves synchronizing a  side chain initial header to poly relay chain and synchronizing poly genesis header to the ccm contract deployed on the side chain.

 Part of the steps now proceeded only by the poly team following general specifications.
 For what a developer should do, see chapter (Attach a link to the guideline.
 MD)